-Kaltura is a strategic partner with Desire2Learn and these two organizations have created an integration between these two environments.
-The current integration allows for instructors and students to upload and access their media in the Kaltura repository and embed that media in their D2L course with minimal effort.
+Kaltura and Canvas have created an integration between the two environments.
+The current integration allows for instructors and students to upload and access their media in the Kaltura repository and embed that media in their Canvas course with minimal effort.

 When preparing a high-quality video for presentation, try using either the presets for “YouTube,” “Web,” or “HD".
 Each video editing software package offers different preset option as well as custom settings.
 Please see the user manual for your specific software.
 If further assistance is needed, a media preparation service is offered (for a fee) at the Norlin Library e-reserves.